When comparing the Maine Coon vs Ragdoll cat breeds there are many different factors to consider.

 If you are trying to decide between buying a Maine Coon vs Ragdoll cat, then you might have already noticed that these two cat breeds are remarkably similar.

-To save you time and hassle though, why not take a quick look at the table below to see a quick and dirty snapshot comparing the key similarities and differences of these two native American cat breeds:
+To save you time and hassle though, take a look at the table below to see a snapshot comparing the key similarities and differences between these two native American cat breeds:

 |Weight||8 – 25 lbs||8 – 20 lbs|

-|Height||8 – 16 Inches||9 – 11 Inches|
+|Height||8 – 16 Inches||9 – 11 |

 |Length||19 – 40 Inches||17 – 21 Inches|

-|Fur||Long shaggy fur||Medium – Long Fur|
+|Fur||Long shaggy fur||Medium to long fur|

 |Temperament||Laidback, docile and |

 |Aggressive||Not aggressive||Not aggressive|

-|Curious||Very curious||Not instinctively curious|
+|Curious||Very curious||Not instinctively |